Tory MPs Supporting Brexit Party, 1922 Rule Change Rumoured -

 Tory MP Lucy Allan is publicly recommending candidates for the rival Brexit Party.
-Andrea Jenkyns has, Guido hears, told local activists she too will be supporting the Brexit Party.
+Andrea Jenkyns has also dropped hints that she too is supportive of the Brexit Party.
 Not much party discipline being shown…

 Sources within the 1922 Committee suggest that there is a fair chance the executive will endorse a rule change tonight allowing a fresh challenge if a third of the parliamentary party indicates they will support it – effectively raising the threshold in terms of numbers of MPs required and removing the one challenge-a-year rule.
 Alternatively the 12 month challenge delay period could be reduced to six months – meaning the next leadership challenge would be on from June 3rd.
 There are no rules in politics…